Ways To Protect Oneself From Wiretapping

 For individuals facing elevated threats, consider these additional protections:

-Use physical security keys (YubiKey, Google Titan Key) for two-factor authentication.
-These are nearly impossible to phish or remotely compromise.
+Physical security keys (YubiKey, Google Titan Key) provide the strongest two-factor authentication available.
+They are nearly impossible to phish or remotely compromise.

 Separate Devices